 Snyder came to Tallahassee with 29 years of collegiate coaching experience, including 12 as either a head coach or defensive coordinator, and has been on staffs that have won four national championships.
 He spent the previous three seasons as special teams coordinator at Michigan State, where he also coached the defensive ends and linebackers.
 During his time in East Lansing, the Spartans won 25 games, including the 2015 Big Ten championship, and played in the College Football Playoff.

-His first season at Tallahassee, during which he served as defensive ends coach, featured first-team All-ACC performer Brian Burns dominating offenses in the conference.
+His first season in Tallahassee, during which he served as defensive ends coach, featured first-team All-ACC performer Brian Burns dominating offenses in the conference.
 Burns ranked first in the ACC with 15.5 tackles for loss and 10.0 sacks in conference play, and his season sacks-per-game average led the ACC and ranked eighth in the NCAA.
 Burns also ranked third in the conference in forced fumbles per game and fifth in tackles for loss per game, leading a group of defensive ends that totaled 24.0 tackles for loss, 14.0 sacks and 16 quarterback hurries in 2018.
+Burns became Snyder’s sixth first-round selection after being taken 16th overall by the Carolina Panthers in the 2019 NFL Draft.

 As a team, the Seminoles ranked second in the ACC and 20th in the NCAA holding opponents to only 3.52 yards per rush.
 The run defense held nine of 12 opponents under their season yards-per-carry average, kept three teams from reaching 100 yards on the ground and allowed only 16 rushing touchdowns, the fourth-lowest total in the conference.
 The Seminoles ranked second in the ACC and 17th in the NCAA in fourth-down defense and also ranked fifth in the conference in rushing defense, third-down defense and passes intercepted.